How to Feel At Home in Vienna, While Attending German Classes (Part 3)

 How to Feel

-YAY, you made it to the final part of the series How to Feel At Home in Vienna, While Attending German Classes!
-Are you excited to get more tips and suggestions on making this city feel like home?
-Continue reading how using a diary shouldn’t scare you anymore, why you should embrace Viennese flea markets, and what in the world is a You-day!
+This is the final part of the series How to Feel At Home in Vienna While Attending German Classes.
+In this part, we’ll discuss how using a calendar/ diary shouldn’t scare you anymore, why you should embrace Viennese flea markets, and what in the world is a You-day!

 • How to use your time efficiently when on public transport